-We believe stock-based incentive compensation aligns the interests of our key employees, executive officers, outside directors, consultants and advisors with the interests of our stockholders.
-On October 29, 2014, our stockholders approved our 2014 Stock Incentive Plan, which we refer to as the 2014 Plan.
-The 2014 Plan was amended in 2017, 2018, 2020 and again in 2021 to increase the number of shares of common stock available under the 2014 Plan.
+We believe stock-based incentive compensation aligns the interests of our key employees, executive officers, non-employee directors, consultants and advisors with the interests of our stockholders.
+On October 29, 2014, our stockholders approved our 2014 Stock Incentive Plan.
+The plan was amended in 2017, 2018, 2020, 2021 and in 2022 to increase the number of shares of common stock available for issuance.
+We refer to the 2014 Stock Incentive Plan, as amended through 2022, as the 2014 Plan.

-The 2014 Plan currently authorizes 9,940,000 shares of common stock (subject to adjustment for stock splits and similar events) for issuance.
+The 2014 Plan currently authorizes 10,540,000 shares of common stock (subject to adjustment for stock splits and similar events) for issuance.
 No shares previously authorized under our Amended and Restated 2005 Stock Incentive Plan were carried over to the 2014 Plan, and no further awards were granted under the Amended and Restated 2005 Stock Incentive Plan after the adoption of the 2014 Plan.
-As of January 31, 2022, there remained 1,056,056 shares authorized and available for issuance under the 2014 Plan and 1,384 people were eligible to participate in the 2014 Plan.
+As of March 30, 2023, there remained 769,592 shares authorized and available for issuance under the 2014 Plan and 1,515 people were eligible to participate in the 2014 Plan.

-We are asking our stockholders to approve an amendment to the 2014 Plan to increase the shares authorized for issuance under the 2014 Plan by an additional 600,000 shares so that we may continue to provide stock-based incentive compensation to attract, retain and reward key individuals who are critical to our long-term success.
+We are asking our stockholders to approve an amendment to the 2014 Plan to increase the shares authorized for issuance under the 2014 Plan by an additional 650,000 shares so that we may continue to provide stock-based incentive compensation to attract, retain and reward key individuals who are critical to our long-term success.
 This amendment to the 2014 Plan will enable our board to award incentive and non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, and other stock-based awards to our employees, executive officers, outside directors, consultants and advisers.
 Awards to all of these individuals, except for outside directors, may be performance-based.

-If stockholders do not approve the proposal to increase the number of shares of common stock available under the 2014 Plan, the company expects that it will have an insufficient number of shares available to make equity-based compensation a meaningful part of our employees' and officers' overall compensation beginning in 2023.
+If stockholders do not approve the proposal to increase the number of shares of common stock available under the 2014 Plan, the company expects that it will have an insufficient number of shares available to make equity-based compensation a meaningful part of our employees' and officers' overall compensation beginning in 2024.
 As such, the company believes its ability to retain and attract talented personnel will be adversely affected due to the ability of the company's competitors to offer long-term equity compensation to those individuals.
 Additionally, we would have to consider providing additional cash compensation to our key employees to maintain competitive levels of compensation.
 Furthermore, our ability to align compensation with the interests of stockholders would be greatly diminished.

-This proposed amendment to the 2014 Plan (which we refer to collectively, with the remainder of the 2014 Plan, as the "Amended and Restated 2014 Plan"), which would increase the shares authorized for issuance under the plan by an additional 600,000 shares, was recommended by the compensation committee and approved by our board on March 9, 2022 and March 10, 2022, respectively, subject to stockholder approval.
+This proposed amendment to the 2014 Plan (which we refer to collectively, with the remainder of the 2014 Plan, as the "Amended and Restated 2014 Plan"), which would increase the shares authorized for issuance under the plan by an additional 650,000 shares, was recommended by the compensation committee and approved by our board on April 18, 2023, subject to stockholder approval.

-On January 31, 2022, the last reported bid price of our common stock was \$31.36 per share.
+On March 30, 2023, the last reported bid price of our common stock was \$31.04 per share.

-Our board of directors recommends that the stockholders vote "FOR" approval of the amendment to our 2014 Stock Incentive Plan to increase by an additional 600,000 shares the number of shares authorized for issuance under the 2014 Stock Incentive Plan.
+Our board of directors recommends that the stockholders vote "FOR" approval of the amendment to our 2014 Plan to increase by an additional 650,000 shares the number of shares authorized for issuance under the 2014 Plan.